saturnlighting/literature-review/README.md

 effect reached a plateau as brightness increased (Uttley, Fotios, and Lovelace 2020).

+S. Fotios, Uttley, and Fox (2019) found that ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit.

 Odds ratios indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists (Uttley and Fotios 2017).

+Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>